letientai299/google-foobar-2021/readme.md

-For the record, I'm used to be a Math competitive student, used to read Advanced Calculus for fun during high school (sadly, I didn't make it to the final round in Vietnam Mathematics Olympiad, otherwise, I would be a Mathematician now instead of a Software Engineer).
+For the record, I'm used to be a Math competitive student, used to read Advanced Calculus for fun during high school (sadly, I didn't make it to the final round of the Vietnam Mathematics Olympiad, otherwise, I would be a Mathematician now instead of a Software Engineer).

 I'm not a stranger to Math.
 But the language there is alien to me.